postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [2]

 Here is a sample multi-threaded app.
-This is a multi-player WPF game where state changes come from three sources: the UI, the timer, and the network.
-If two of these sources trigger changes at the same time, random defects may happen.
+This is a multi-player WPF game where the state can be changed either because of the UI, the timer, or the network.
+If two of these sources change the state at the same time, random errors may happen.

 Let's see how you can make this app thread-safe with PostSharp Threading.